Arkansans for Stronger Communities

 Changing Arkansas laws to bring us into the 21st century and make our communities stronger.

 Healthy housing is better for adults, children, and neighborhoods.
-It’s good business to have a safe, healthy workforce, and that starts with a safe, healthy home.
+It’s good business to have a safe, healthy workforce, starting with a safe home.
 Government regulates the food we eat and other products we buy.
 There’s even a warranty on new homes!
 There should be a habitability warranty for rental housing as well.
-Did you know that over 90% of Arkansans support passage of legislation of an implied warranty of habitability?

 Because we advocate for legislation, contributions to Arkansans for Stronger Communities are not deductible for either federal or state income tax purposes as charitable contributions.